jaykay7777/RepeatAfterMe3/README.md

 Install game.

-If the sequencer buttonts aren't as responcive as you'd like.
-Click on the three dots and turn of Device Detection.
+If the sequencer buttons aren't as responcive as you'd like:
+* Click on the three dots and turn of Device Detection.